 Skip to main content

-Cosy elements: Small town, lake, mountains, romance, caring nurse.
+Cosy elements: Small town, lake, mountains, romance, community

 Mel is a nurse trying to find some peace and quiet by taking a job out in the countryside.
 However, she soon finds out that a small town doesn't mean there is nothing going on!
 Mel meets a lot of different people, some become friends, some enemies (although almost always temporarily) and one man in particular who catches her eye.

-I ADORE everyone in the city of Virgin Rivers.
+I ADORE everyone in the city of Virgin River.
 This show feels like being let into a community and soon you'll be rooting for all members!
+And with 7 seasons (and potentially more coming), you can spend a deliciously long time visiting Virgin River.

 Since Amy's mom died, it's on her to keep the Heartland ranch running together with her grandfather.
 Even though Amy is amazing with horses, it's the people in her life who cause the most chaos.
 With her estranged dad, a lost foster kid, a city-loving sister and her friends, there is always something going on in this show.

 This show has been such a comfort to me over the years!
-Because the show has a wopping 16 seasons, the characters start to feel like family.
-Don't worry, you don't have to watch all 16 seasons in one go.
+Because the show has a whopping 19 seasons, the characters start to feel like family.
+Don't worry, you don't have to watch all 19 seasons in one go.
 Or at all!
-But watching the earlier seasons at least is very worth it!
+But watching the earlier seasons at least is very worth it.
+The nature shots are absolutely stunning and an episode of this show always makes me want to get outside.

 3. Chesapeake Shores (6 seasons, closed ending)

-Cosy elements: Close knit family, beach town, Hallmark actors, romance, music.
+Cosy elements: Close knit family, beach town, Hallmark, romance, music.

 When Abby O'Brien visits her family in the beach town of Chesapeake Shores where she grew up, she is in for a lot of drama caused by every generation in her family.